-- Instead of hand-crafted filters in classic CV, why not learn custom convolutional filters from data by supervised learning? - For easy tasks like edge detection, learning may recover filters similar to hand-crafted ones. - For difficult CV tasks, learning is essential to achieving good results
+- Instead of hand-crafted filters in classic CV, why not learn custom filters from data by supervised learning? - For easy tasks like edge detection, learning may recover filters similar to hand-crafted ones. - For difficult tasks like cat vs. dog classification, learning is essential to achieving good results